S-ayanide/katacoda-scenarios/getting-started-litmus/step1.md

 We are going to apply Chaos to `nginx` in this scenario.
 You can apply chaos to any other application but for this scenario we are going to consider `nginx` as the application that we're going to apply chaos on.

+> You might need to wait for a few seconds to a minute for your dev environment to set up.

 **Next Let's deploy the nginx app on the default namespace**

 ```bash